Turning leaf to the finished product

 Packing machines put them into the familiar brand packs, wrap the packs in protective film and group them into cartons and cases.
 There is more testing at each stage to make sure the cigarettes are properly protected before the completed cases are ready for distribution.

 As a multinational business, we work to ensure that our costs are globally competitive and that we use our resources as effectively as possible.
-To improve productivity and to continue building a sustainable business, our companies have had to take some significant and difficult decisions to reduce manufacturing overcapacity by closing some factories and downsizing others.
+In recent years, our companies have had to take some significant and difficult decisions to reduce manufacturing overcapacity by closing some factories and downsizing others.

 Our factories use more energy and resources than the rest of our direct operations.
 The main environmental impacts at our manufacturing sites are carbon dioxide equivalent (CO2e) emissions, energy consumption, water use and waste.
 We have developed a global reduction plan for reducing the use of natural resources at our factories, which focuses on: